-The functions outside of the Crystal class define the symmetry of the $C{ij}$ matrix.
-The matrix is N columns by 6 rows where the columns corespond to independent elastic constants of the given crystal, while the rows corespond to the canonical deformations of a crystal.
+The functions with the name of bravais lattices define the symmetry of the $C{ij}$ matrix.
+The matrix is N columns by 6 rows where the columns correspond to independent elastic constants of the given crystal, while the rows correspond to the canonical deformations of a crystal.
 The elements are the second partial derivatives of the free energy formula for the crystal written down as a quadratic form of the deformations with respect to elastic constant and deformation.